On a Conjecture of Feige for Discrete Log-Concave Distributions: Proof of Theorem

 \section{Proof of Theorem \ref{feige}}

 The key idea of the proof of Theorem \ref{feige} is to reduce the problem to truncated geometric distributions.
 This is due to the identification of the extreme points of the convex hull of a subset of discrete log-concave probability distributions satisfying a linear constraint and the standard use of Krein-Milman's theorem, developed by the third and fourth named authors in \cite{MM} (see also \cite{NS}).
-For completeness, we recall the main argument.
+This method can be seen as a discrete analogue of a localization technique due to Kannan, Lov\'asz and Simonovits \cite{KLS} in the form of Fradelizi and Gu\'edon \cite{FG}.
+For completeness, we recall the main argument from \cite{MM}.

 Let $M, N \in \Z$.
 Denote by $\mathcal{P}(\{M, \dots, N\})$ the set of all discrete probability measures supported on $\{M, \dots, N\}$.
 Let $h \colon \{M, \dots, N\} \to \mathbb{R}$ be an arbitrary function.
 Consider $\mathcal{P}_h(\{M, \dots, N\})$ the set of all log-concave distributions $\P_X$ in $\mathcal{P}(\{M, \dots, N\})$ satisfying the constraint $\E[h(X)] \geq 0$, that is,